Emma Willis: Other work

-In 2015, she became the celebrity ambassador for Gillette Venus and Oral-B.
+In October 2015, she became the celebrity ambassador for Gillette Venus and Oral-B.

+On 21 March 2023, Willis partnered with Absolute Collagen for their 'Strong in your own skin' campaign.

-Awards
+Awards and nominations

-In September 2013, Willis received a longlist nomination for Most Popular Entertainment Presenter at the National Television Awards in 2014.
-It was her second successive longlist nomination for the award.

 Personal life

 On 5 July 2008, Emma Griffiths married Busted member Matt Willis at Rushton Hall, Northamptonshire, after three years of dating.
 The wedding was featured in OK magazine.
-She gave birth to their first child, Isabelle, in June 2009.
-In November 2011, the couple had a second child, Ace, and in May 2016, Willis gave birth to her third child, Trixie.
+She gave birth to their first child, a daughter named Isabelle, on 20 June 2009.
+On 25 November 2011, the couple had a second child, a son named Ace.
+On 4 May 2016, Willis gave birth to their third child, a second daughter, named Trixie Grace.

 In an episode of Who Do You Think You Are?, Willis confirmed that she has longstanding roots in Birmingham, with her family tree being traced back to her great-great-great-grandfather, who was named James Gretton and was listed as a Horn and Hair Merchant in the census records.
 She also found she had Irish ancestors, a fact that came as a surprise to her.
 The revelations about her ancestry left her extremely uncomfortable with the actions of one, who she discovered was a violent Orangeman, but overall she was happy to have found a connection to her more broad Irish heritage.

-Willis is a supporter of Aston Villa F.C.
+Willis is a supporter of Aston Villa.

-In 2019, Willis obtained a qualification as a maternity care assistant following her experience on the W series Delivering Babies.
+In August 2019, Willis obtained a qualification as a maternity care assistant following her experience on the W series Delivering Babies.

-During the COVID-19 pandemic in 2021, Willis and her husband completed training with St John Ambulance to act as vaccination volunteers.
+During the COVID-19 pandemic in March 2021, Willis and her husband completed training with St John Ambulance to act as vaccination volunteers.

+In May 2023, Willis was featured in the documentary, Matt Willis: Fighting Addiction.
+The documentary, which aired on the BBC on 17 May 2023, followed Willis and her husband as they spoke about the latter's addiction issues.